lupyuen/lupyuen.github.io/src/de.md

 -   [__"PinePhone on RTOS"__](https://lupyuen.github.io/articles/arm#pinephone-on-rtos)

-(Or maybe run PinePhone as an interactive touchscreen gadget)
+(Or maybe just run PinePhone as an interactive touchscreen gadget)

 To do that, we need a __NuttX Display Driver__.
 That's why we're probing the internals of PinePhone to build the driver.